arturoCrisanto/cypress-cucumber/README.md

 });
 ```

-if you want to add the cypress studio
+if you want to add the Cypress studio

 ```javascript
 experimentalStudio: true,